Banking in the United States

-In the United States, banking began by the 1780s along with the country's founding and has developed into highly influential and complex system of banking and financial services.
-Anchored by New York City and Wall Street, it is centered on various financial services namely private banking, asset management, and deposit security.
+In the United States, banking had begun by the 1780s, along with the country's founding.
+It has developed into a highly influential and complex system of banking and financial services.
+Anchored by New York City and Wall Street, it is centered on various financial services, such as private banking, asset management, and deposit security.

 The beginnings of the banking industry can be traced to 1780 when the Bank of Pennsylvania was founded to fund the American Revolutionary War.
 After merchants in the Thirteen Colonies needed a currency as a medium of exchange, the Bank of North America was opened to facilitate more advanced financial transactions.